vacp2p/vac.dev/_posts/2020-02-14-waku-update.md

 We cut the spec up in several components to make Vac as modular as possible.
 The components right now are:

-- Waku (main spec), currently in [version 0.3.0](https://specs.vac.dev/specs/waku/waku.html)
+- Waku (main spec), currently in [version 0.3.0](https://rfc.vac.dev/spec/6)
-- Waku envelope data field, currently in [version 0.1.0](https://specs.vac.dev/specs/waku/envelope-data-format.html)
+- Waku envelope data field, currently in [version 0.1.0](https://rfc.vac.dev/spec/7)
-- Waku mailserver, currently in [version 0.2.0](https://specs.vac.dev/specs/waku/mailserver.html)
+- Waku mailserver, currently in [version 0.2.0](https://rfc.vac.dev/spec/8)

 We can probably factor these out further as the main spec is getting quite big, but this is good enough for now.

 **Clients:**

-There are currently two clients that implement Waku v0.3, these are [Nimbus](https://github.com/status-im/nimbus/tree/master/waku) in Nim and [status-go](https://github.com/status-im/status-go) in Go.
+There are currently two clients that implement Waku v0.3, these are [Nimbus (Update: now nim-waku)](https://github.com/status-im/nim-waku) in Nim and [status-go](https://github.com/status-im/status-go) in Go.

 For more details on what each client support and don't, you can follow the [work in progress checklist](https://github.com/vacp2p/pm/issues/7).

 Work is currently in progress to integrate it into the [Status core app](https://github.com/status-im/status-react/pull/9949).
-Waku is expected to be part of their upcoming 1.1 release (see [Status app roadmap](https://trello.com/b/DkxQd1ww/status-app-roadmap)).
+Waku is expected to be part of their upcoming 1.1 release (see [Status app roadmap (link deprecated)](https://trello.com/b/DkxQd1ww/status-app-roadmap)).

 **Simulation:**

-We have a [simulation](https://github.com/status-im/nimbus/tree/master/waku#testing-waku-protocol) that verifies - or rather, fails to falsify - our [scalability model](https://vac.dev/fixing-whisper-with-waku).
+We have a [simulation](https://github.com/status-im/nim-waku/blob/master/waku/v1/node/quicksim.nim) that verifies - or rather, fails to falsify - our [scalability model](https://vac.dev/fixing-whisper-with-waku).
 More on the simulation and what it shows below.

 ## How many users does Waku support?

 This is our current understanding of how many users a network running Waku can support.
 Specifically in the context of the Status chat app, since that's the most immediate consumer of Waku.
 It should generalize fairly well to most deployments.

 **tl;dr (for Status app):**
 - beta: 100 DAU
 - v1: 1k DAU
 - v1.1 (waku only): 10k DAU (up to x10 with deployment hotfixes)
 - v1.2 (waku+dns): 100k DAU (can optionally be folded into v1.1)

-_Assuming 10 concurrent users = 100 DAU.
-Estimate uncertainty increases for each order of magnitude until real-world data is observed._
+*Assuming 10 concurrent users = 100 DAU.
+Estimate uncertainty increases for each order of magnitude until real-world data is observed.*

 As far as we know right now, these are the bottlenecks we have: